Renewables Connected to the Grid

 Challenges in Integrating Renewables to the Grid

+Electricity from the grid can be used to power individual buildings, remote areas, or connected to the grid, depending on the generation scale.
 Solar and wind power are variable and intermittent, creating challenges for grid stability.
 To manage this, energy storage systems (ESS) can store excess power during peak generation and release it during demand surges.
-These systems are crucial for peak shaving, frequency regulation, voltage support, and capacity firming.
+Energy storage systems provide assurance to store energy generated by solar and wind that can be used for peak shaving, renewables capacity firming, frequency and voltage regulation or black start facility.

 The current grid infrastructure, designed with specific parameters for frequency and short-circuit current, requires significant adaptation to incorporate renewables.
-Conventional grids rely on the inertia provided by thermal and hydro generators to stabilise the system during disturbances, supported by protection systems and automatic voltage regulators.
+Conventional grids rely on the inertia provided by thermal and hydro generators to stabilise the system during disturbances.
+Protection systems are deployed to detect and isolate the fault and prevent the total collapse of the grid.
+The governor controls, and automatic voltage regulators provide the grid stabilising parameters.
 With increased renewable penetration, Flexible AC Transmission Systems (FACTS) like Static VAR Compensators (SVC) and Static Synchronous Compensators (STATCOM) are essential for balancing reactive power and voltage.
-Grid tie inverters further help renewables meet grid stability requirements, including frequency and voltage regulation.
+Grid-tie inverters further help renewables meet grid stability requirements, including frequency and voltage regulation.
+Solar or wind power coupled with battery energy storage and power conditioning systems can provide a reliable, stable, and good quality power source to the existing grid.
+The power conditioning system also initiates the isolation of solar or wind power plants from the grid in case of a major disturbance in the grid and operates the plant in islanded mode.

 Adopting AI and Machine Learning in Load Management

-The integration of diverse energy sources, from thermal to nuclear, has created complex load management demands.
+Integrating diverse energy sources, from thermal to nuclear, has created complex load management demands.
 AI and Machine Learning (ML) are increasingly valuable for predicting power requirements, enabling dynamic allocation of renewables and thermal power to meet demand efficiently and sustainably.
-Smart grids, powered by AI, allow extensive renewable integration, reinforce cybersecurity, and enhance grid resilience.
-With sophisticated ML models, these technologies also improve accuracy in load forecasting, enhancing the reliability and stability of the power grid.
+With the use of appropriate AI models or a combination of models, the problem can be solved with greater efficiency and accuracy.
+With sophisticated ML models, these technologies also improve load forecasting accuracy, enhancing the power grid’s reliability, security, and stability.

 TCE’s Commitment to Sustainable Energy Solutions